 Unfortunately, the answer is "no," for the Wissahickon.
 Located in a city surrounded by millions, the forest shows significant signs of a degrading ecosystem.
 Lack of plant and tree diversity.
 Severe erosion problems along tributaries.
 Too few seedlings for a future healthy forest.
 Overabundance of deer herds, invasions of exotic plant species that choke out native vegetation, and human use that introduces water and air pollution, all contribute to a forest in need of our help.

-WRV's director coordinates restoration efforts with the Fairmount Park Commission, guided by FPC's Natural Lands Restoration Plan.
+WRV's Steering Committee and Field Director coordinate restoration efforts with the Fairmount Park Commission, guided by FPC's Natural Lands Restoration Plan.
 Relying on volunteers from our membership and partnering groups (schools, religious groups, service organizations, etc), we remove invasive vines and vegetation, plant trees and shrubs, repair trails, and remove trash.

 To accomplish our ambitious goals, your membership support is critical.
 Our members help us purchase more trees or tools, and fund WRV staff to coordinate the hard-working volunteer groups who help restore the Wissahickon.